lostintangent/workspace-layout/README.md

 The `files` property indicates one or more workspace files that should be automatically opened.
 This property accepts an array of strings, that represents the ordered set of relative paths to open (e.g. `src/foo.ts`).

-By default, the specified files will be opened as seperate tabs within the same editor group.
+By default, the specified files will be opened as separate tabs within the same editor group.
 However, if you'd like to group together one or more files, then simply specify the groups using a nested array.
 For example, the following config will open three tabbed files:

 ```json
 "files": ["src/foo.ts", "src/bar.ts", "src/baz.ts"]